LCAS/realsense/README.md

 * This ROS node does not currently support [ROS Lunar Loggerhead](http://wiki.ros.org/lunar).
 * This ROS node does not currently work with [ROS 2](https://github.com/ros2/ros2/wiki).
 * This ROS node currently does not provide the unit-tests which ensure the proper operation of the camera.
 Future versions of the node will provide ROS compatible unit-tests.
+* If you get an error saying "Frames didn't arrived within 5 seconds" when launching the camera drivers, the device need a firmware update.
+Please follow the steps explained in: https://www.intel.com/content/dam/support/us/en/documents/emerging-technologies/intel-realsense-technology/Linux-RealSense-D400-DFU-Guide.pdf

 ## License
 Copyright 2018 Intel Corporation